bplantico/mt_olympus/README.md

 `https://mt-olympus.herokuapp.com/api/v1/events`

 HTTP verbs accepted: `GET`
+Variants accepted: `/:id/medalists`

 The events endpoint receives a GET request and returns a JSON formatted object containing all of the sports with each sport's accompanying events.
+The events endpoint can also receive an event ID along with `/medalists` in which case it will respond with the medalists for that specific event.

-An example of a successful request:
+An example of a successful request (without an ID and `/medalists`):
 ```
 GET https://mt-olympus.herokuapp.com//api/v1/events
 Content-Type: application/json